Ex-US Sen. Mike Enzi of Wyoming dies after bicycle accident

 Ex-US Sen. Mike Enzi of Wyoming dies after bicycle accidentNew

 GILLETTE, Wyo.
-(AP) — Recently retired U.S. Sen. Mike Enzi of Wyoming has died.
-He was 77 years old.
+(AP) — Retired Sen. Mike Enzi, a Wyoming Republican known as a consensus-builder in an increasingly polarized Washington, has died.
+He was 77.
 Former Enzi spokesman Max D’Onofrio says Enzi died peacefully Monday surrounded by family and friends.
-Enzi had been hospitalized with a broken neck and ribs three days after a bicycle accident.
-The accident near Gillette on Friday sent Enzi to a hospital where he was stabilized before being flown to a hospital in Colorado.
+Enzi had been hospitalized with a broken neck and ribs three days after a bicycle accident near Gillette on Friday.
+Enzi was stabilized before being flown to a hospital in Colorado.
 Police say they’ve seen no indication anybody else was nearby or involved in the accident.
-Enzi was a Republican who retired from the Senate in January.
+Enzi retired from the Senate in January.
 Enzi is survived by his wife, three children and several grandchildren.